leo-bauer/personal_website2/index.md

 1. “Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997-2019: A Computational Approach.”
 2023.
 With Christian Czymara.
 Revise and resubmit.

-2. “Mediation and Conflict Prevention.”
-2022.
-With David E. Cunningham and Megan Lloyd.
+2. “Can Mediation Prevent Civil War in Self-Determination Disputes?”
+2023.
+With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
 Working paper.

 3. “Rebel Actors and Legitimacy Building.”
 2022.
 With Kathleen Gallagher Cunningham and Margaret McWeeney.
 Under review.